 iTunes does not backup iPhone music and movies.
 The sound Apple logic behind is that all music and videos on the iPhone should already be stored within the iTunes library on your computer.
 This is not always the case as we find out.
 Music, videos, podcasts and apps purchased off the iTunes store directly on the iPhone are not necessarily present in iTunes on the PC.

-You can transfer purchases such as music, movies and apps from the iPhone to iTunes in the following way:
+You can in addition transfer any purchases you made on the iPhone such as music, movies and apps to iTunes in the following way:

 Run iTunes and connect the iPhone to the computer